PayaDev/PayaServices/Authorization Gateway/Process.md

 _NOTE:  Methods with Token will operate the same as those without tokens.
 Tokens are used in place of Account Type, Routing Number, and Account Number._

+#### **What do the different identifiers mean?**
+Each request XML Data Packet must contain a valid identifier for its schema.
+The identifier you use will change depending on the context of the transaction being sent.
+Your integration team will become more familiar with the different identifiers as you begin to work on each milestone.
+However, a list of all the valid identifiers can be found below.

+•	**Authorize (A):** This is used in schemas for POP, TEL, WEB, BOC and Check 21 to indicate that an authorization is requested for the XML Data Packet being sent.
+It is also used to process credit transactions.

+•	**Recurring (R):** This is used in schemas for PPD, CCD, TEL and WEB to indicate that an authorization is requested for a single or reoccurring transaction.

+•	**Void (V):** This is used in schemas for PPD, CCD, POP, TEL, WEB, and Check 21 to void a previously authorized transaction.
+However, it should be noted that transactions can only be voided on the same calendar day they were authorized.

+•	**Override (O):**  This is used in schemas for POP, TEL, and Check 21 when the host system receives a manager needed message to void the previous transaction and input a new transaction in its place.

+•	**Payroll (P):** This is used in schemas for POP and Check 21 for business and payroll checks.
+What this does is NOT link the driver’s license to the routing/ account numbers since the person writing/cashing the check is usually not the business.

+•	**Update (U):** This is used in schemas for POP and Check 21 for OCR transactions that already have complete data in the data packet.
+It forces the transaction to run as a normal POP or Check 21 transaction on an OCR terminal.
+This is normally done when a change is needed to a transaction that was submitted under a normal OCR transaction.
+Example: A transaction is sent through using the OCR engine.
+The data that is returned does not match the image.
+If the transaction was still successful and a change is warranted, a Void Transaction is sent.
+Then another transaction with updated data (from the response and corrected from user) is sent back through the system with a complete data packet and “U” as the identifier.
+If the transaction failed, other actions will need to be taken.

 ### **Authorization Gateway XML Data Packet Example**: